againxx/Notes/Linking/rpath.md

 **Note:**
 * Using `gcc -L <path/to/libraries>` only let the linker add dependency successfully, but it will not add the specified path into `rpath`
 * By using `ldd`, the dependent libraries will be marked `not found`
+* `LD_DEBUG` environment variable can be set to see the dynamic linking debug info

 ### After compilation
 * `chrpath -r ` this command could fail if no rpath was set previously